wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Depends on who's asking and what they want to do about it."
 Carrow looked up at his tower, its clock faces glowing in the early evening light.
 "Some folks think old buildings like this are inefficient.
 That the city would be better served by modern, digital timekeeping systems."

 Ivy understood.
-Carrow wasn't just protecting a building or a mechanism—he was protecting a way of life, a connection to the city's history and character that might not survive bureaucratic efficiency.
+Carrow wasn't just protecting a building or a mechanism; he was protecting a way of life, a connection to the city's history and character that might not survive bureaucratic efficiency.

 "We'll be careful about how we approach it," Cole promised.
 "And we'll make sure you're involved in any decisions about the tower's future."